Henley-on-Thames: Rowing

-The regatta depicted throughout Dead in the Water, an episode of the British detective television series Midsomer Murders, was filmed at Henley.
+The regatta depicted in Dead in the Water, an episode of the British detective television series Midsomer Murders, was filmed at Henley.

+River and Rowing Museum

+The River and Rowing Museum, located in Mill Meadows, was the town's only museum, until it closed in 2025.
+It was established in 1998, and officially opened by Queen Elizabeth II.
+The museum, designed by the architect David Chipperfield, featured information on the River Thames, the sport of rowing, and the town of Henley itself.
+The building houses Henley from the Wargrave Road, a 1698 oil painting by Jan Siberechts, depicting a historic view of the town.

 Other sports

 Henley has the oldest football team Henley Town F.C. recognised by the Oxfordshire Football Association, they play at The Triangle ground.
-Henley also has a rugby union club Henley Hawks which play at the Dry Leas ground, a hockey club Henley Hockey Club which play at Jubilee Park, and Henley Cricket Club which has played at Brakspear Ground since 1886. a new club in Henley was started in September 2016 called Henley Lions FC.
+Henley also has a rugby union club Henley Hawks which plays at the Dry Leas ground, a hockey club Henley Hockey Club which plays at Jubilee Park, and Henley Cricket Club which has played at Brakspear Ground since 1886.
+A new club in Henley was started in September 2016 called Henley Lions FC.